Level 3 Slot Coordination FAQs

 - Level 3: airports where demand for airport infrastructure significantly exceeds the airport’s capacity during the relevant period, or where governments have imposed conditions that make it impossible to meet demand.
 A coordinator is appointed to allocate slots to airlines and other aircraft operators using or planning to use the airport as a means of managing the declared capacity.

-Bristol Airport is currently a Level 2 facilitated airport, and has been since 2006.
-Bristol currently uses Airport Coordination Limited (ACL) as its appointed facilitator (also known as ‘scheduler’).
+Bristol Airport currently uses Airport Coordination Limited (ACL) as its appointed facilitator (also known as a 'Coordinator').

 The responsible authority - the DfT - must ensure that an airport is only designated as Level 3 following a thorough demand and capacity analysis and full consultation with airline stakeholders and interested parties.
 The airport should be designated as Level 3 only if this analysis and consultation concludes that the demand for airport infrastructure significantly exceeds the declared capacity and there is no practical way to alleviate the problem in the short term.

-Bristol Airport appointed Mott MacDonald to conduct a comprehensive capacity analysis of Bristol Airport’s facilities and night time operations.
+Bristol Airport appointed Mott MacDonald to conduct a comprehensive capacity analysis of Bristol Airport’s facilities and operations.

 When an application is received for a change in airport level, the DfT holds a consultation with all relevant stakeholders.
 These are: airlines and aircraft operators; the airport; air traffic control authorities; the coordinator of the airport; the government authority (in the UK this is the Civil Aviation Authority).